 Website banner ads appear as on-line display advertising.
 The goal is to capture the company’s website by enticing the consumer to click on the banner ad, be linked to the site and provide email information.

-This page contains research on how various digital channels are used to grab the consumer’s attention, drive traffic to a desired channel, and increase sales in today’s technologically driven society.
+This page contains digital marketing research on how various digital channels are used to grab the consumer’s attention, drive traffic to a desired channel, and increase sales in today’s technologically driven society.

 Digital/Social Media Research and Case Studies